 There are three main classes for self-drive motorhomes.

-- Class A are the extra-large tour bus style models.
-Note: Class A RVs over 26,000 pounds require a special license.
+- Class A RVs are the extra-large, tour bus-style models.
+Note: Class A RVs over 26,000 pounds may require a special driver’s license in some states.
+Check before you rent!

 We decided that a Class C RV would fit our needs and planned our road trip to start and end in Salt Lake City, Utah.
 We were flying in from Boston so we looked at RV rentals close to the airport.